stepzen-dev/snippets/rest/pagination/README.md

 What is reshaping?
 See an [overview of reshaping](../../reshape/README.md)

 GraphQL pagination is powerful, but in some cases you may want to reshape to simplify your schema.
-StepZen can easily simplify a paginated field to:
+StepZen can simplify a paginated field to:

 - only return the first N values as a simple list
 - only return the first value as a singular value, not a list